mpastell/Pweave/README.rst

 * Supports reST, LaTeX, HTML or markdown for document chunks
 * Publish reports from Python scipts.
 Similar to R markdown.
 * Run from command line or interpreter.
-* Support also for Octave and Matlab code.

 Install
 -----------------------